Italy > Tuscany > Chianti > Cantina Tuscania

 Lazzerini- The Ponte Vecchio, Firenze

-The winery’s label artwork is specially commissioned from famed Tuscan artist Paolo Lazzerini, and evoke a view of the Tuscan landscape through a lens of childlike wonder.
+The winery also supports the local community and tuscan culture in many ways.
+The winery’s label artwork is specially commissioned from famed Tuscan artist Paolo Lazzerini, and evokes views of the Tuscan landscape through a lens of childlike wonder.